aroario2003/tuxi-rofi/README.md

 ## Installation

-At the moment, I have no makefile which means you will have to move the script to either `/usr/bin` or `~/.local/bin`, whichever you prefer.
-I plan on adding a makefile in the near future and making the installation process more automated.
-However, `tuxi-rofi` does include the `-i` flag which will install tuxi for you if you desire, otherwise checkout the [tuxi](https://github.com/Bugswriter/tuxi) repository for information about how to install it.
+ You can use the [Makefile](./Makefile) to install `tuxi-rofi`.
+Also, `tuxi-rofi` does include the `-i` flag which will install tuxi for you if you desire, otherwise checkout the [tuxi](https://github.com/Bugswriter/tuxi) repository for information about how to install it.

 ## Dmenu functionality